 - Highly precise & repeatable process

-- 1OO% metal-to-metal joints yield parent metal properties
+- 1OO% of metal-to-metal joints yield parent metal properties

 - Low welding stress